Maggie Gallagher: Views on marriage and same-sex relationships

-Gallagher is a strong opponent of the legal recognition of same-sex unions and has written books toward that end.
-Gallagher holds that one of the purposes of marriage is always procreation and rearing children exclusively by heterosexual parents, and argues that same-sex unions diminish the value of heterosexual marriages.
-Gallagher has compared winning the fight to ban same-sex marriage with the fall of communism and believes that if same-sex marriage is made legal, it will mean "losing American civilization."
+Gallagher has strongly opposed the legal recognition of same-sex unions and written books toward that end.
+She holds that one of the purposes of marriage is always procreation and rearing children exclusively by heterosexual parents, and argues that same-sex unions diminish the value of heterosexual marriages.
+Gallagher has compared winning the fight to ban same-sex marriage with the fall of communism and has held that the legalization of same-sex marriage would mean "losing American civilization".

 Gallagher advocates litigation against spouses who commit adultery and opposes laws which facilitate no-fault divorce.

 Gallagher has written that "[w]e need a social institution, endowed with public authority, that teaches young men and women [...] that they need to come together in love to raise the children their bodies make together.
 If this is a core purpose of marriage, then same-sex unions are not marriages.
 If gay unions are marriages, then this is no longer what marriage is about."
 Further, Gallagher has written that same-sex marriage is "rooted in a false equation: Loving a man is not the same as loving a woman; a sexual union that can give rise to children is fundamentally different in kind than a union not so freighted, for good and for ill, with the fact of procreativity."

 In October 2006, Gallagher suggested that gay rights groups stop promoting same-sex marriage and start vigorously advocating for civil unions.
 In 2010, she expressed her support for certain kinds of civil unions for same-sex couples but not available for opposite-sex couples.
 However, in 2012, she supported North Carolina's Amendment 1, a state constitutional amendment that banned recognition of both same-sex marriages and civil unions.